The blackout period

 The blackout period only applies to broadcasters.
 Online services and print media can still publish election ads during the blackout period.

 Current blackout periods

 We will only list information here on blackout periods for these elections:

 From 12 am Thursday 29 October 2020, radio and TV broadcasters are prohibited by the Broadcasting Services Act 1992 from showing any election advertisements ahead of the state election in the Queensland, to be held on Saturday 31 October 2020.
 The blackout lasts until the polls close at 6 pm that Saturday.

 The election advertising blackout applies to broadcasters whose services broadcast into the radio and TV licence areas which cover Queensland, including:

 - subscription television broadcasting licensees

 - providers of broadcasting services under class licences.

 The election advertising blackout only applies to broadcasters.
 It does not include online services and print media.

-Maps of radio and television licence areas that cover the Northern Territory can be accessed here.
+Maps of radio and television licence areas that cover Queensland can be accessed here.